 A rapidly growing and diverse range of policy and practice is based on the beneficial impacts of natural environments for human health and wellbeing.
 We will be collaborating with partners from across the region, including Plymouth and Cornwall Councils, Public Health Dorset, the Environment Agency, Wildfowl & Wetlands Trust and the North Devon Biosphere.

-There will be three main strands to the research:
+There are three main strands to the research:

 Actor and action mapping